Energy Efficient Cooling and Air Conditioning Tips

 Indoor Air Quality

-The primary factor that affects IAQ is the speed at which fresh air replaces the old air, a process that is known as ventilation.
-This can be affected by the weather, the room occupancy rate and the design.
-There are a few easy ways to improve IAQ.
-These include installing plants in the house, opening the windows and doors whenever possible, and making sure that the HVAC system is operating properly.
-If you’re looking to go a step further, we suggest that you consult a Comfort Specialist about an indoor air assessment.
+The most important factor that influences IAQ is the speed at which fresh air replaces the old air, a process that is known as ventilation.
+This is affected by the weather, the occupancy rate of rooms, and the design.
+There are simple ways to improve IAQ.
+This can be done by introducing plants in the home, opening the doors and windows whenever possible, and ensuring that the HVAC system works effectively.
+If you’d prefer to take more of a thorough approach, it is suggested that they speak with a Comfort Specialist regarding an indoor air quality assessment.

 Smoke Pollution